JCakboy/9181s-robot-code/Preseason 2018-2019/README.md

 **Started on:** August 6, 2018

 This folder contains a PROS 3 project through a PROS 2 editor.
-Changes to this folder on the `master` branch should include output binaries
+This is an archived folder; changes should not be made to this folder on the `master` branch

 ## Main Files